bob1de/btrfs-backup/README.rst

 Locking
 -------
 There is no locking.
-If you back up too often (i.e. more quickly than it takes to make a snapshot, which can take several minutes on a filesystem with lots of files), you might end up with a new backup starting while an old one is in progress.
+If you back up too often (i.e. more quickly than it takes the first call to finish, which can take several minutes, hours or even days on a filesystem with lots of files), you might end up with a new backup starting while an old one is in progress.

-You can workaround the lack of locking using the ``flock(1)`` command, as suggested at https://github.com/lordsutch/btrfs-backup/issues/4.
+You can workaround the lack of locking using the ``flock(1)`` command, as suggested at https://github.com/efficiosoft/btrfs-backup/issues/4.
 For example, in ``/etc/cron.hourly/local-backup``:

 .. code:: sh